-Artificial or synthetic color additives – also known as “certified colors” – are required to undergo “batch certification.”
-During this process in which the FDA analyzes a representative sample of each batch of the color additive to ensure it meets the required identity and specifications before it can be used.
+Meanwhile, FD&C numbers are given to approved synthetically created color additives that do not exist in nature.
+These artificial color additives–also known as “certified colors”–are required to undergo “batch certification.”
+During this process, the FDA analyzes a representative sample of each batch of the color additive to ensure it meets the required identity and specifications before it can be used.
 Prior to certifying a batch, the FDA also analyzes the chemical composition of the color.

 - FD&C Blue No. 1 / Brilliant Blue FCF / (Blue Shade)